-Bill Eddy from the High Conflict Institute is an attorney, mediator, and former therapist, is an international expert on high conflict personalities, especially those with personality disorders.
+Bill Eddy from the High Conflict Institute is an attorney, mediator, and former therapist.
+He is an international expert on high conflict people, especially those with personality disorders.
 He provides high-level training to court professionals, corporations, government officials, and other organizations struggling to deal with the chaos high conflict personalities can cause.

 Bill is the author of many books about the topic, including the bestselling Splitting: Protecting Yourself While Divorcing a Borderline or Narcissist.
 People in my Welcome to Oz family support group community say this book (available only online for now) saved their sanity and thousands of dollars.

 Bill has allowed me to print this except about people with narcissistic personality disorder from his book It's All Your Fault!
 12 Tips for Managing People Who Blame Others for Everything.
 While the tips in this chapter are geared for more general disputes than close interpersonal ones, the tips can be easily adapted if someone you are close to has NPD.

 "Managing high conflict people usually involves using skills which are the opposite of what one feels like doing.
 Learning these skills takes time and practice, but can make an amazing difference in resolving, managing, and containing high conflict disputes."

 People with narcissistic personalities think and act like they are better than everyone else around them.
 They constantly get into conflicts.
 Who wants to be around someone whose motto is "I'm very superior to you?"

 For a person to be diagnosed with narcissistic personality disorder (NPD) he or she must meet five or more of the following symptoms:

 • Has a grandiose sense of self-importance (e.g., exaggerates achievements and talents, expects to be recognized as superior without commensurate achievements)

 • Is preoccupied with fantasies of unlimited success, power, brilliance, beauty, or ideal love